-Your eligibility for need-based financial assistance at Holy Cross has been determined based on the income and asset information your family has provided via the CSS Profile, the FAFSA, and all tax documents submitted to IDOC.
+Your eligibility for need-based financial assistance at Holy Cross has been determined based on the income and asset information your family has provided via the CSS Profile and all tax documents submitted to IDOC.
 Holy Cross uses institutional methodology to determine eligibility for institutional grant assistance.
-Eligibility for federal funds has been determined using federal methodology.
-Additionally, these funds have been allocated in accordance with annual federal caps and funding levels, current as of today and are subject to change.
+Eligibility for federal funds has been estimated at this time due to the late release of the FAFSA for 2024-2025.
+Any offer of federal aid is subject to change upon receipt and review of the FAFSA information, as well as in accordance with annual federal funding levels.

-The following is the cost of attendance used to determine financial need for the 2021-2022 academic year:
+The following is the estimated cost of attendance used to determine financial need for the 2024-2025 academic year:

+used to estimate your balance due.

-COST OF ATTENDANCE:
+ESTIMATED COST OF ATTENDANCE: Campus Resident Billed Costs:

-Campus Resident

-Billed Costs:

-Tuition \$55,800

-Housing and Meals 16,080
+Tuition, Housing and Food Plan, Mandatory Fees

-Health Services 370

-Student Activity Fee 370

-Total Billed Costs \$72,620
+Total Billed Costs \$81,940

 Non-Billed Costs:

 Books and Supplies 1,000

 Personal/Miscellaneous 900

+Average Student Loan Fee 58

-Total Non-Billed Costs \$1,900
+Total Non-Billed Costs \$1,958

-Total Cost of Attendance \$74,520
+Total Estimated Cost

-Total Cost of Attendance for commuters is \$64,440
+of Attendance \$83,898 Total Cost of Attendance for commuters

-Student activity fee due 1st semester

-Please use this worksheet to determine your family's financial responsibility.
+Please use this worksheet to determine your family's estimated financial responsibility.